vr-oj/PRIM-QtApp/README.md

 ```

 `PRIMAcquisition.spec` bundles the installed `imagingcontrol4` package and the
-configuration files found in `prim_app/configs`. µManager files are not
+configuration files found in `prim_app/configs`.
+Master clock modules are
-included; install additional SDKs separately if needed.
+included automatically. µManager files are not included; install additional
+SDKs separately if needed.

 ---